portsoc/hangman-in-branches/README.md

 ## Objectives

-We are only humans, and we make mistakes.
+There are always going to be errors in your code that are hard to spot.
+You may also have bad practices that you don't know about.

 Luckily, there is an automated way to check the quality of your code: Liners.
-Before proceeding further, visit the module resources, specifically the [lint101 repository](https://github.com/portsoc/lint101).
+Before proceeding further, visit the module resources, specifically the [lint101 repository](https://github.com/portsoc/lint101) to learn more about linting.

+We suggest you follow the instructions in the [implementations section below](#implementations) on the code from the previous branch to get a hang of how linting works.
+Once you got it working (you can see errors and auto-fix them), you can proceed to apply it to the code for your submission.

 ## Implementation